nbryant42/xDRCal/README.md

 See here: https://learn.microsoft.com/en-us/windows/apps/get-started/start-here?tabs=vs-2022-17-10

+(I believe this document may neglect to mention that you also need the .NET workload, and you will definitely need the Windows 11 SDK 10.0.26100.0 component as well.)

 ## Usage

 Drag one slider to full black, and the other to almost black to see where it's possible to see detail.
 Do the opposite for the whites.